 (4) For supporters, including employer and university partners, mentors, volunteers, donors and any other interested party:We will only disclose your information internally.
 Disclosure externally will only be with your prior agreement or your consent via an individual user agreement or contract.

-Where the processing of personal information is delegated to a third party data processor, such as that listed above, upReach will delegate such processing in writing, will choose a data processor that provides sufficient guarantees with respect to technical and organisational security measures governing the relevant processing and will ensure that the processor acts on our behalf and under our instructions.
-In addition, upReach will impose in writing appropriate data protection and information security requirements on such third party data processors.
+Where the processing of personal data is delegated to a third party data processor, upReach will choose a data processor that provides sufficient guarantees with respect to technical and organisational security measures governing the relevant processing and will ensure that the processor acts on our behalf and under our instructions.

 By using this site you are consenting to our use of these cookies.